Unfortunately, there’s no such thing as a self cleaning turtle tank.

 You don’t want to have to work around your turtle or risk him/her coming into contact with any of the cleaning solutions.

-Using the Python No Spill And Fill, drain enough water from the tank into the empty tub for your turtle to swim in.
+Using the Python No Spill And Fill or a large jug/bucket, drain enough water from the tank into the empty tub for your turtle to swim in.

-You should also add some food, and some form of a ledge for your turtle to climb onto.
+You should also add some form of a ledge or rock to allow your turtle to climb out of the water.

 Make sure this temporary holding tub is NEVER used for any other purpose due to the risk of salmonella.